Venkateswara Temple, Tirumala: History of the temple

-Mention in Silappathikaram
+Mention in Cilappatikaram

-The temple finds a mention in the Sangam epic Silappathikaram, Kovalan meeting a Brahmin asks him where he is from and why did he come here, and he Replied "I came to satisfy my heart's desire, to see with my own eyes the glory of Vishnu, whom many worship with prayer as He reposes with Lakshmi in His chest, on the couch of the thousand hooded Serpent, in the temple in island jutting out on the widening waves of the Kaveri, even as the blue clouds repose supine on the slopes of the lofty golden mountain (Meru)."
+The temple is mentioned in Cilappatikaram, one of the Five Great Epics of Tamil literature.
+In the narrative, when Kovalan meets a Brahmin, who asks him where he has come from and why he has arrived there, to which the Brahmin replies, "I came to satisfy my heart's desire, to see with my own eyes the glory of Vishnu, whom many worship with prayer as He reposes with Lakshmi in His chest, on the couch of the thousand hooded Serpent, in the temple in island jutting out on the widening waves of the Kaveri, even as the blue clouds repose supine on the slopes of the lofty golden mountain (Meru)."
 This line mentions Srirangam and next he mentions Tirumala as follows, "I also came to see the beauty of the red-eyed Lord, holding in His beautiful lotus-hands the discus which is death to His enemies, and also the milk white conch (to see Him) wearing a garland of tender flowers on His chest, and draped in golden flowers and dwelling on the topmost crest of the tall and lofty hill named Venkatam with innumerable waterfalls, standing like a cloud in its natural hue, adorned with a rainbow and attired with lightning, in the midst of a place both sides of which are illumined by the spreading rays of the sun and the moon."

 Medieval history

 The first recorded endowment was made by Pallava queen Samavai in the year 966 CE.
 She donated many jewels and two parcels of land (one 10 acres and other 13 acres) and ordered use of the revenues generated from that land for the celebration of major festivals in the temple.
-The Pallava dynasty (9th century), the Chola dynasty (10th century), Reddi kingdom (12th and 13th centuries) and Vijayanagara pradhans (14th and 15th centuries) were committed devotees of Venkateswara.
+The Pallava dynasty (9th century), the Chola dynasty (10th century), Reddi Kingdom (12th and 13th centuries) and Vijayanagara pradhans (14th and 15th centuries) were committed devotees of Venkateswara.
 The temple gained most of its current wealth and size under the Vijayanagara Empire, present-day Karnataka state, with the donation of diamonds and gold.
 In the 16th century, Vijayanagara Emperor Krishnadevaraya was a frequent donor and visitor to the temple.
 His donations of gold and jewels enabled the Ananda Nilayam (inner shrine) roofing to be gilded.
 On 2 January 1517, Krishnadevaraya installed his own statue in the temple.

 After the decline of Vijayanagara Empire, rulers from states such as the Kingdom of Mysore and the Gadwal Samsthanam worshipped as pilgrims and donated ornaments and valuables to the temple.
 Maratha general Raghoji I Bhonsle set up a permanent administration for the conduct of worship in the temple.
 He donated valuable jewels to the Lord which are still preserved in a box named after him.
 Between 1320 CE and 1369 CE, idols of Ranganathaswamy Temple, Srirangam were brought to this temple for safe keeping.